-Paul now sets forth from Moses’ writing a picture of the kind of righteousness Israel has sought, the kind that does not lead to true righteousness: righteousness based on law.
+Paul now sets forth from Moses’s writing a picture of the kind of righteousness Israel has sought; the righteousness based on law does not lead to true righteousness.

 Paul uses the words of the Lawgiver Moses to demonstrate that even the law shows that true righteousness does not come by the law, but by faith.

-Here, Paul restates the lesson of the previous verses, Rom 10:6-8, with a saying in the form of a chiasm.
+Here, Paul restates the lesson of the previous verses, Romans 10:6–8, with a saying in the form of a chiasm.

-Paul is restating to his audience of believers in Rome that there is no distinction between those Jews and Greeks who believe, that God is Lord of both, and anyone who calls upon Him gains riches and salvation.
+Paul is restating to his audience of believers in Rome that there is no distinction between the Jews and Greeks who believe; God is Lord of both, and anyone who calls upon Him gains riches and salvation.